 Greg Toppo is a senior editor at Inside Higher Ed.
 As part of the editorial leadership team, he coaches reporters and contributes himself as a writer to the national publication.
 Previously, he was national education and demographics reporter at USA Today, where he worked from 2002 to 2018.
 A graduate of St. John’s College in Santa Fe, N.M., he taught in both public and private schools for eight years before moving into journalism.
 His first job was with the Santa Fe New Mexican, a 50,000-circulation daily.

-Francisco Vara-Orta is a data specialist/staff writer for Education Week covering philanthropy in schools, parental and community engagement and school resources.
-He most recently completed a graduate school fellowship, studying data and investigative journalism at the University of Missouri-Columbia and working for Investigative Reporters and Editors.
-Prior to that, he was a reporter at the San Antonio Express-News covering education for nearly five years.
+Francisco Vara-Orta is a national reporter and data specialist for Chalkbeat, covering which institutions influence education, such as national charter-school networks and education philanthropies.
+He previously worked for Education Week covering philanthropy in schools, parental and community engagement and school resources, after completing a graduate school fellowship studying data and investigative journalism at the University of Missouri-Columbia while working for Investigative Reporters and Editors.

 Scott Widmeyer has a 30-year record in providing strategic counsel to scores of decision-makers, from presidents to governors to chief executive officers to union leaders.
 From working as a newspaper reporter to running major media operations for national campaigns, Widmeyer knows how to get results for his clients.
 His track record of successes in education, health care, politics, campaign finance, technology, trade and other public policy matters illustrate his impact as a “change agent” in things that matter most to America.